-Faith as James is using the term here, is a kind of confessional faith.
-It is belief or mental assent to the notion that God exists.
+Faith as James is using the term here, is the belief or mental agreement to the notion that God exists.
 Faith in its fullness involves a belief and trust that assume the action of a life lived in obedience to the law of Christ (Matthew 7:26; James 1:22-25).
+So Jesus taught "And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand" Matt.
+7:26